 Woodwork: From time to time in the early grades, the children sand, drill, saw, and hammer simple items for gifts.

 Drawing, Painting, Modeling Beeswax and Clay: These activities are connected to main lesson studies as much as possible.
 The children draw on a daily basis, and paint once a week.
 Modeling classes vary in relationship to what is being studied.

 Games: The children have games class once or twice a week.
 They learn to cooperate with each other while developing balance, dexterity, and coordination.

 Gardening and Crafts : Both classes are seasonal and complement each other.
 When the weather is suitable, the children work outside, digging and planting in the school garden.
 In the colder months when the Earth is sleeping, they work on various indoor projects connected to the seasons.
 Each grade does different craft projects based on the needs of the class and the talents of the teachers.
 Baking, cooking, and indoor gardening may be included in these activities.

-We continue to accept applications through out the Spring and Summer.
+We continue to accept applications throughout the Spring and Summer.
 Some of our classes are full and some are still filling up.
 We keep an active wait list to accommodate late applicants as spaces open up.
-Grades applications are due by March 31, 2016.

 Submit an online application for our preschool, mixed age kindergarten and grades program here.